 ChildHope and our partners have long championed the need for child protection systems that make sense for the people implementing them, and the children benefitting from them.
 ChildHope’s consultancy work over recent years – supporting organisations to develop, strengthen and implement safeguarding measures – has further cemented in our minds that the best people to support those implementing programmes for the most marginalised children are those with their own experience of working with children in those settings.

-We offer training and consultancy to NGOs, government bodies and businesses in their regions.
+The South2South Network offers training and consultancy to NGOs, government bodies and businesses in their regions.
 Together, these partners offer decades of practical experience on the issue of child protection and safeguarding, with experience ranging from training frontline staff in small, local NGOs to providing support to government institutions and being an expert voice at international conferences on safeguarding.

 Steve Crump is the founder of DeafKidz International: a charity dedicated to improving the safety of deaf children around the world.
 Here, Steve describes how ChildHope has helped DeafKidz develop robust safeguarding and protection content.